bendikwa/bendikwa.github.io/_posts/2025-02-06-deploying-grampsweb-on-kubernetes.markdown

 - gramps-media
 - gramps-tmp

-You can add multiple Kubernetes objects to a file, and to keep it practical, you can add all the vilumes to one file.
+You can add multiple Kubernetes objects to a file, and to keep it practical, you can add all the volumes to one file.
 See [grampsweb-all-pvcs.yaml]({{ site.url }}{{ site.baseurl }}/assets/files/grampsweb/grampsweb-all-pvcs.yaml)

 # Putting it all together